First and second order semi-strong interaction in reaction-diffusion systems: Main results

+\begin{Remark} Singular terms of order $\eps^{-j}$, $j>1$ on the right hand side of \eqref{e:stand}$_1$ are consistent only with first order semi-strong interaction, and these must possess factors $U^{j-1}$ and $V^j$ (or else $V$ must be order $\eps^j$).
+In \eqref{e:stand}$_2$ the same holds when incrementing the orders of the factors by one.
+Here we only consider $j\leq 2$ as this covers the concrete models of \S\ref{s:bex} and \S\ref{s:apex}. \end{Remark}

+\emph{First order} interaction typically requires $G^\rmf\neq 0$.
+Specifically, symmetric pulses and $F^\rmf\neq 0$, $G^\rmf\equiv 0$ leads to trivial interaction.
+See \S\ref{s:first-small}.
+Note that the standard form covers the example \eqref{e:linsemi} with $F^\rmf=0$ and various other models as discussed in \S\ref{s:apex}.
+First order interaction for fronts has not been found in a specific equation to the authors knowledge, but arises naturally from the analogy to second order front interaction.

-Nontrivial second order interaction for symmetric pulses requires $F^\rms\neq 0$, and otherwise nontrivial interaction is driven by $E$ as in the example \eqref{e:ex-front}.
+\emph{Second order} interaction for symmetric pulses requires $F^\rms\neq 0$, and otherwise nontrivial interaction is driven by $E$ as in the example \eqref{e:ex-front}.
 We refer to \eqref{e:stand} with $F^\rmf=G^\rmf=0$ as the standard form for second order semi-strong interaction.
-Indeed, all models where second order semi-strong interaction has been found have this form.
-Compare the example \eqref{e:linsemi} and \S\ref{s:apex}.
+Indeed, all models of the type \eqref{e:rds}, where second order semi-strong interaction has been found, have this form.
+Compare \eqref{e:ex-front}, \eqref{e:linsemi2} and \S\ref{s:apex} below.
 In particular, setting $F^\rmf=G^\rmf=0$ covers the `normal form' for semi-strong pulse interaction in two-component models proposed in \cite{DoeKap}.
-This has $n=m=1$ and
+This has $n=m=1$, $\eps\to \eps^2$ and

-Under non-degeneracy assumptions on $f,g$ this form is in fact sufficient for existence of pulses as in Hypothesis~\ref{h:main}.
-See \cite{DoeKap}.
-Also the three component model studied in \cite{HeDoeKap1}, which has fronts, possesses the standard form for second order semi-strong interaction with $U=(w_1,w_2)\in\R^2$, $V\in\R$, $V^\front=2$ (for $\tilde V$ in \cite{HeDoeKap1} take $\tilde V=V-1$) and
+Under conditions on $f,g$ this form is in fact sufficient for the existence of pulses as in Hypothesis~\ref{h:main}.
+See \cite{DoeKap} and note that the Gierer-Meinhardt model in \cite{DKP,KoWaWe} also has second order standard form.
+So does the three component model studied in \cite{DoeHeKap,HeDoeKap1,HDKP}, which has fronts, and where $U=(w_1,w_2)\in\R^2$, $V\in\R$, $V^\front=2$ (in the reference $\tilde V=V-1$) and

-Concerning first order interaction, note that the standard form covers the example \eqref{e:linsemi} with $F^\rmf=0$.
-Compare \S\ref{s:apex}.
-First order interaction for fronts has not been found in a specific equation to the authors knowledge, but arises naturally from the analogy to second order front interaction.